 Credit: Hope Pastures

-One of the sweetest family days out you can do with the kids in Leeds, Hope Pastures is a petting farm that’s also a very good cause, as it looks after ponies, horses and donkeys who need care and rehabilitation.
+One of the sweetest family days out you can do with the kids in Leeds, Hope Pastures is a petting farm that’s also a very good cause – it looks after ponies, horses and donkeys who need care and rehabilitation.

-In other words, any donations you make can go a long way towards improving the lives of the animals.
+Any donations you make go a long way towards improving the lives of the animals.
 To make a real difference, book a Hope Pastures Experience which includes time spent grooming the ponies.

 There’s also a visitor centre that serves refreshments and hosts activities, so you can make a whole day of it.
 If there’s one thing little ones love, it’s petting a pony.